tardism/extensibella/docs/encoding_format.md

 the primary component, this would be a definition clause as follows:
 ```
 $ext__1__mod-$-rel A $unknown_mod-$-Nt B :=
-   exists Trans, $ext__1__mod-$-rel A Trans B
+   exists Trans, (0 = 0 -> false) /\ $ext__1__mod-$-rel A Trans B
 ```
+Both the `0 = 0 -> false` and sub-derivation of the relation are
+required.
 All the arguments are the same in the case being defined and the sub-derivation other than the primary component being new.
 Note that the primary component **MUST** be named `Trans` in order for Extensibella to work correctly.
 This should be the last rule for the relation in the definition.

+The reason we include the `0 = 0 -> false` requirement is to prevent Abella from using this rule to show the relation holds for the unknown constructor.
+Without this, Abella might use this rule to show the relation holds for the unknown constructor; since the rules given by the other extensions for which this rule is standing in will not have this form, that would be invalid.
+Adding this impossible assumption prevents Abella from doing so.